-Garden fresh tomato bruschetta is an Italian appetizer, a favorite finger food and needs 10 minutes of prep work.
+Garden fresh tomato bruschetta is without doubt my summer time favorite finger food.
+You only needs 10 minutes to prep this.
 Its light, fresh, ideal for a summer gathering with friends.
 An easy Italian starter that is fresh, tasty and full of flavor.

 It’s comprised of grilled bread. fresh garden tomatoes simply chopped and mixed with some fresh amazing herby flavors.
 This rustic appetizer can be served as light lunch or snack!
 Also great to pair it with BBQ meat for light side.

 Garden fresh ripe tomatoes (cherry tomatoes from the garden), fresh basil and good quality olive oil along with salt & pepper seasoning is all you need to make tomato basil bruschetta.
-This is probably the most EASIEST and SIMPLEST tomato bruschetta recipe out there.
+This is probably the most EASIEST and SIMPLEST bruschetta recipe.

-Roasted tomatoes for bruschetta are great, when extremely fresh beautiful tomatoes are flooded in market, you got to make these fresh tomato bruschetta.
-Roasting tomatoes needs to be done only when you get mediocre tomatoes.
+Roasted tomatoes for bruschetta are great, when extremely fresh beautiful tomatoes are flooded in market.
+If you think you don’t have time to roast, you got to make bruschetta with fresh tomato.
 No doubt tomatoes are great eat them raw, roast them – either way.

 To get vibrant rainbow colors here double tomatoes i.e yellow cherry tomatoes and red tomatoes went in making these light snack.

-There are 2 ways of adding flavor of garlic to these amazing tomato bruschetta.
+There are 2 ways of adding flavor of garlic to these amazing bruschetta –

 - you could mince garlic and add it to the tomato filling.
 You will end up eating raw garlic.